directus/vue-split-panel/readme.md

 # Vue Split Panel

-Vue native port of [Web Awesome's Split Panel](https://webawesome.com/docs/components/split-panel/).
+Splitter component based on the usage syntax of Reka UI but using the internal rendering logic of Web Awesome's Split Panel.